phuc1640/document/Regex/Regex.md

 `(?!...)`

 Matches if `...` doesn’t match next.
 This is a negative lookahead assertion.
 For example, Isaac `(?!Asimov)` will match `Isaac ` only if it’s not followed by `Asimov`.

+# Example

+1. Check if the string is 24 hour time format

+2. Validate whether the string
+* Has one uppercase letters.
+* Has two lowercase letters.
+* Has two digits.
+* Has one special case letter.
+* Is of length 8.